samsaara/blog/_pages/about.md

 I have over 6 years of experience in Python & Machine Learning ecosystems across a variety of sectors ranging from Fashion :shopping: to Mobility :kick_scooter: to Fintech :currency_exchange:.

 At [Sezzle](https://sezzle.eu/), a platform offering BNPL [^1] service, I worked on developing and deploying early machine learning based fraud detection models.
-Prior to that at [FreeNow](https://www.free-now.com/de/), a mobility solutions provider, I worked on GMV [^2] forecasting, churn prediction...
+Prior to that at [FreeNow](https://www.free-now.com/de/), a mobility solutions provider, I worked on GMV [^2] forecasting, churn prediction etc.

 Apart from :snake: :computer: :bar_chart:, I am also interested in :man_farmer::tractor:, :musical_note: and aim to know a little bit of everything I come across.